News and Insights

 Demanding evidence of better outcomes and lower costs, private payers will also expand direct purchasing of devices, value-based contracting and reference pricing.
 Consumers will get more involved in choosing diagnostic tests as they also shop for lower cost, higher quality procedures.
 Employers seeking to reduce surgical and procedure costs will push providers for more direct contracting and bundled prices, impacting medical device makers.

 In the U.S., although physician employment by systems is stabilizing, healthcare delivery continues to centralize buying decisions in cross functional committees.
-However, new, high-level collaboration opportunities continue as they seek ways to decrease costs and improve outcomes.
+However, new, high-level collaboration opportunities continue as systems seek ways to decrease costs and improve outcomes.
 Better positioning with integrated delivery networks (IDNs) will be key to future success.

 Given this outlook, what’s next?
 We recommend these key action steps: